-Comparing burial and cremation is often challenging because each one has its pros and cons.
+Comparing burial and cremation is often challenging because each has pros and cons.

 Choosing burial vs. cremation should be based on your budget, personal beliefs, religion, and other preferences.
-It’s a personal decision you need to make for yourself or your loved ones.
+You must make a personal decision for yourself or your loved ones.

-If you’re not sure yet, we can help you go through the pros and cons of burial and cremation.
+If you’re unsure, we can help you go through the pros and cons of burial and cremation.

 FOR EASIER NAVIGATION: